postandcourier/infant-mortality/one-main-text.md

 To make matters worse, these problems disproportionately affect the region’s large black population.

-The numbers paint a clear and shocking picture: In many of the counties in the cradle of death, black babies die at rates three times that of whites in the rest of South Carolina.
+The numbers paint a clear and shocking picture: In many of the counties in the cradle of death, black babies die at rates two to three times that of whites in the rest of South Carolina.

 Even in Florence County, home to McLeod and its modern medical facilities, black babies have died at the rate of more than 20 per 1,000 live births in the past three years — almost triple the rate for white babies in Florence and about four times the rate for white babies statewide.